cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 I led a small group discussion around STAC outreach and education.
 The goal of this group was to identify how we can expand the STAC community to include a more diverse crowd.

 During this sprint, we focused on developing tutorials that target non-Python users.
-A huge shoutout to [Mike Mahoney](https://www.mm218.dev/) for developing three stellar tutorials that are now on the STAC website and expanding our STAC education into R – [Download data from a STAC API using R, rstac, and GDAL](https://stacspec.org/en/tutorials/1-download-data-using-r/) and [How to Query STAC APIs using rstac and CQL2](https://stacspec.org/en/tutorials/2-using-rstac-and-cql2-to-query-stac-api/) – and one [CLI data download tutorial](https://stacspec.org/en/tutorials/gdal_cli/).
+A huge shoutout to [Mike Mahoney](https://www.mm218.dev/) for developing three stellar tutorials that are now on the STAC website.
+These tutorials expand our STAC education into R – [Download data from a STAC API using R, rstac, and GDAL](https://stacspec.org/en/tutorials/1-download-data-using-r/) and [How to Query STAC APIs using rstac and CQL2](https://stacspec.org/en/tutorials/2-using-rstac-and-cql2-to-query-stac-api/) – and Command Line Interface with the [CLI data download tutorial](https://stacspec.org/en/tutorials/gdal_cli/).
 If you want to read more about cloud-native tools for non-Pyton users, check out Mike’s blog from a few weeks back: [“Cloud-Native Geospatial If You Don't Speak Snake”](https://cloudnativegeo.org/blog/2023/09/cloud-native-geospatial-if-you-dont-speak-snake/).
 A few more tutorials from the sprint are still in progress and will be added to the STAC site tutorials section soon.

 For STAC documentation, a new STAC FAQ page was further developed (first started building this at a STAC working session this fall) and will be added to the site in the coming months.